kelsey-ek/of7azure/GUIDE/12_BMT_general_process.md

 </details>
 </pre>

-## 3.2 Online - Oftest tool uses transaction files as an input
+## 3.2 Online

+- Oftest tool uses transaction files as an input.

 - Transaction file is an input for the online scenarios.